Aditya-padale/Aditya-padale/README.md

 > An AI that can code… but still asks me for help.

 🌱 **Learning**
-> LangChain, LLM fine-tuning, and the dark art of prompt engineering.
+> Machine Learning, LLM fine-tuning, and the dark art of prompt engineering.

 👯 **Looking to collaborate on**
 > AI tools that are over-engineered just enough to impress recruiters.